SenchaProSvcs/ColorPicker/README.md

-## Setup Instructions
+# Setup Instructions

-All you need to do is setup references in index.html to point to your ExtJS 5 folder:
+All you need to do is setup references in index.html to point to your ExtJS 5 (as in raw SDK) folder:

     <script type="text/javascript" src="/SDK/ext/examples/shared/include-ext.js"></script>
     <script type="text/javascript" src="/SDK/ext/examples/shared/options-toolbar.js"></script>